HOPEWELL HWY IN/ADR (OTCMKTS:HHILY) Hits New 12-Month Low at $3.52

-HOPEWELL HWY IN/ADR (OTCMKTS:HHILY)’s stock price hit a new 52-week low on Wednesday .
-The stock traded as low as $3.52 and last traded at $3.52, with a volume of 3 shares changing hands.
+HOPEWELL HWY IN/ADR (OTCMKTS:HHILY)’s share price hit a new 52-week low during mid-day trading on Tuesday .
+The stock traded as low as $3.52 and last traded at $3.52, with a volume of 0 shares trading hands.
 The stock had previously closed at $3.52.

-The firm’s fifty day simple moving average is $3.73 and its two-hundred day simple moving average is $3.37.

 Hopewell Highway Infrastructure Limited, an investment holding company, develops, operates, and manages expressways in the People's Republic of China.
 The company operates toll-expressway projects comprising Guangzhou-Shenzhen Superhighway, Phase I of the Western Delta Route, Phase II of the Western Delta Route, and Phase III of the Western Delta Route.